sslsayli/sslsayli/README.md

 - 💬 Ask me about any thing would love to help
 - 📫 How to reach me: sslomte2001@gmail.com
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: Involving in new things
+- ⚡ Fun fact: always excite to learn new thinks